BenniWi/airodor-wifi/README.md

 you can easily use the docker container provided at dockerhub [benniwi/airodor-wifi](https://hub.docker.com/r/benniwi/airodor-wifi)

-Start the container with the environment variable **VENTILATION_ADDRESS** to connect it to your airodor wifi module
+Start the container with the environment variable **VENTILATION_ADDRESS** to connect it to your airodor wifi module Give the server a custom name with the environment variable **SERVER_NAME** Enable the testing mode with the environment variable

 ## install poetry